 Its only ingredient is brown rice protein concentrate, so you’re sure you’re taking a high-quality plant-based protein powder supplement .
 You can see the exact amount of amino acid you get per serving.

 The protein source of this product is a proprietary blend of quinoa, chia seed, amaranth, pea, and rice.

 The taste was pretty intense, so I used unsweetened almond milk to help with it .

 My favorite part of these vegan protein powder supplements is that the scoop is in the lid.
 There's no need to dig around for it or risk losing it.

 - One of the most servings per container

 - Complete amino acid profile included

 One serving of this vegan protein powder has 17 grams of protein, and a container has 30 servings which is good for a month's supply.

 I like how this protein powder marked which essential amino acids you were getting in each serving.
-I was also happy about the minimal ingredient list.
+During our testing phase, I was also particularly happy about the minimal ingredient list.

 There are no words that are hard to pronounce here.